Mifepristone: What to know about the drug in the Supreme Court's abortion pill case

 close up of a orange box labeled "the early option pill Mifeprex"

-A widely used abortion pill called mifepristone is being discussed by SCOTUS.
+A widely used abortion pill called mifepristone was discussed by SCOTUS in a recent court case.
 (Image credit: ROBYN BECK / Contributor via Getty Images)

-On March 26, the Supreme Court of the United States (SCOTUS) began hearing arguments in a case that could potentially limit access to abortion pills throughout the country.
+On March 26, 2024, the Supreme Court of the United States (SCOTUS) began hearing arguments in a case that could have potentially limited access to abortion pills throughout the country.
+On June 13, the court unanimously ruled that the plaintiffs did not have legal standing, and so the trial concluded and no added restrictions were placed on the pill.

-The pill being discussed in the case, mifepristone, is one drug in a two-pill regimen commonly prescribed for medication abortions.
-The Supreme Court's decision, which is expected this summer, will not challenge the drug's approval that has stood for more than 20 years.
-Rather, the court could roll back regulatory changes made by the Food and Drug Administration (FDA) to make it easier to access mifepristone.
-These include the ability to get the pill by mail without an in-person doctor's visit, for example.
+The pill discussed in the case, called mifepristone, is one drug in a two-pill regimen commonly prescribed for medication abortions.
+The Supreme Court did not agree to discuss the drug's approval that has stood for more than 20 years.
+Rather, the court could have rolled back regulatory changes made by the Food and Drug Administration (FDA) to make it easier to access mifepristone.
+These changes include the ability to get the pill by mail without an in-person doctor's visit, for example.

-Here's what you need to know about mifepristone and the ongoing Supreme Court case.
+Here's what you need to know about mifepristone and the now-concluded Supreme Court case.

 What is mifepristone?